Varad2001/PodSum/README.md

      - If new episodes are found, it sends an email notification to the user with details of the new episodes using the `send_email_to_user` function.
      - If the email is sent successfully, it updates the database with the latest episode URLs using the `update_podcast` method of the `PodcastDB` class.

-## Conclusion

-The Podcast Monitor project provides an efficient and user-friendly way